Comparing mobile-first and responsive programming approaches

-Building websites on desktops and downsizing them to fit smaller screens, almost as an afterthought, has been commonplace in the web design industry.
-With advances in technology and the way society harnesses that technology to access information, it is far past time we reevaluate that strategy.
+Building websites on desktop and downsizing them to fit smaller screens, almost as an afterthought, has been commonplace in the web design industry.
+With advances in technology and the way society harnesses that technology to access information, it is time we reevaluate that strategy.

 More than 70% of people are using their mobile devices to browse the internet at least some of the time, and of that 70%, around 20% of them are exclusively browsing the web via their phone or tablet.
 That’s a lot of people seeing your mobile website and never viewing your desktop site!
 So why not turn the traditional design strategy on its head to ensure all of your visitors are getting the best experience possible.

 With more companies exploring the benefits of a mobile-first approach, “graceful degradation” and “progressive enhancement” have emerged as buzz words for this movement.

 The idea is that starting with a design built for a large screen inevitably leads to having to come up with a scaled-down, lacklustre version to fit within the limitations presented when building for smaller devices, such as smaller screen size and processing system.

 By starting the project on a small device, you are forced to streamline your message and prioritize your content, putting exactly what the visitor came to your website for, front and center.
 From there you can enhance your website instead of having to decide what you are able to cut out of your design while still keeping it functional.
 You get to build on the crucial framework you have already set out with all of the added features a larger device offers.

 What is the difference between “responsive” and “mobile-first”?